-The Norman Y. Mineta San José International Airport, located within minutes of downtown, served 11.3 million passengers in fiscal year 2019-2020 and estimated 4.2 million passengers in fiscal year 2020-2021 due to caused by the COVID-19 disruptions pandemic.
-As of June 30, 2021, there were 9 major passenger airlines operating service to 36 nonstop domestic and international destinations at SJC.
+The Norman Y. Mineta San José International Airport, located within minutes of downtown, served 11.3 million passengers in fiscal year 2019-2020 and an estimated 4.0 million passengers in fiscal year 2020-2021 due to disruptions caused by the COVID-19 pandemic.
+As of December 2020, there were 8 major passenger airlines operating service to 30 domestic and seven international destinations in 2020-2021.

 - The Santa Clara Valley Transportation Authority (VTA) carried an estimated total of 35.4 million passenger trips in 2019 on its bus and light rail system. - Caltrain, a commuter rail service with 32 stations, runs from Gilroy through San José and north to San Francisco, with an average weekday ridership of 63,597 (2019).
 Caltrain operates 92 weekday trains, including 22 Baby Bullet express route trains that travel from San José to San Francisco in about an hour.
-Electrification of the Caltrain system is under construction, with electric trains anticipated to be in service in 2024. - Bay Area Rapid Transit (BART) and California High-Speed Rail both have planned routes to Diridon Station in San José.
+Electrification of the Caltrain system is under construction, with electric trains anticipated to be in service in 2022. - Bay Area Rapid Transit (BART) and California High-Speed Rail both have planned routes to Diridon Station in San José.
 In April 2012, construction began on phase one of the BART Silicon Valley Extension.
 Phase I construction activities are complete and passenger service began on June 13, 2020.
 Phase II construction activities are anticipated to begin in 2022.